christophergandrud/simPH/README.md

 #### Simulation Functions

-- `coxsimLinear`: Simulates relative hazards, first differences, hazard ratios, and hazard rates for linear time-constant covariates from Cox Proportional Hazard models.
+- `coxsimLinear`: Simulates relative hazards, first differences, hazard ratios, and hazard rates for linear, non-time interacted covariates from Cox Proportional Hazard models.

 - `coxsimtvc`: a function for simulating time-varying hazards (relative hazards, first differences, and hazard ratios) from a Cox PH model estimated using `coxph` from the [survival](http://cran.r-project.org/web/packages/survival/index.html) package.
 For more information see this [blog post](http://christophergandrud.blogspot.kr/2012/10/graphing-non-proportional-hazards-in-r.html).
 The function will calculate time-varying hazard ratios for multiple strata estimated from a stratified Cox PH model.